Vyral/doug-leugers-recruiting/_posts/2018-08-17-a-mastermind-with-mike-blake-and-kristin-bond-from-the-mike-blake-team.md

 ---
 layout: post
-title: A Conversation With Mike Blake and Kristin Bond
+title: A Mastermind with Mike Blake and Kristin Bond from the Mike Blake Team
 date: 2018-08-17 17:49:00
 tags:
 excerpt: >-